 The accusation of rape tends to be -just as severe and dis-proportionate to the real damage caused as there are rapists who remain unpunished.
 Sentences must be all the heavier, in some cases ridiculously so, as the guilty are seldom arrested.
 Is it a question of entering this logic, screaming that rape is a crime which must be recognised and penalised all the more as it is difficult to isolate and punish?
 Of having to make examples?
 The fact that individuals, especially young people and adolescents, are condemned to prison with sentences often ranging from 5 to 10 years, is just as vile as rape itself.
 Rape ends up being punished more severely than passionate murder.
-It is just as vile that proposals have been made to offer a choice of prison or returns in the form of an exterior domination that is violent, imposed, feared and desired at the same time.
+It is just as vile that proposals have been made to offer a choice of prison or castration to the sexually disturbed.
+And once 'treated', they are exhibited and boast of their newfound tranquillity.
+How good it is to live without being pursued and plagued by all those unhealthy impulses!